modernben/forge-docs/1.0/resources/caches.md

 ## Overview

-When provisioning a server Forge will automatically install Memcache and Redis.
+When provisioning a server, Forge will automatically install Memcache and Redis.
 By default, neither of these services are exposed to the public and may only be accessed from within your server.

 ## Connecting To Redis